GeekFiftyFive/Sunda/README.md

 sunda -q 'select count(*) from root' -o output.json
 ~~~

+Additionally, using the flags `--help` or `-h` will print the command usage.

 ## Syntax

 As previously mentioned, Sunda implements a subset of SQL.
 At this point, it allows for combining conditions using `NOT`, `AND` and `OR`, and performing comparisons on field values using `=`, `<>`, `>`, `<`, `>=`, `<=`, and `LIKE`.
 These comparison operators behave as one would expect from SQL.